-Thus, it is better called the Midjourney an image generation assistant.
+Thus, it is better called the Midjourney a text-to-image generation assistant.
 ChatGPT is a text content generation assistant.
 Google Translate is a translation assistant.
-Google Search has a search sentence recommender.
+The search sentence recommendation in the Google Search is a search assistant.
 Cortona is a voice-to-text generation assistant.
-They play a role to support the user to generate content.
+They play a role to support the user to get the content from the corresponding system.

-Question: Should an auto-driving system be designed as a system to assist a driver in controlling a vehicle only?
+Question: Should an auto-driving system be designed as a driver assistant system or a driverless system in controlling a vehicle?